YiliangLin/yilianglin-research-group/content/authors/yixi-li/_index.md

 email: ""
 superuser: false
 user_groups:
-  - Graduate Students
+  - Alumni
 highlight_name: false

 ---
 Yixi Li joined Dr. Lin’s lab as a master student in August 2023.
 He received his bachelor's degree in Chemical Engineering from Guangdong Technion-Israel Institute of Technology (GTIIT).
 During the undergraduate period, he centered on Super quadric DEM simulation of cylindrical biomass pellets and spheres discharging.
 Yixi’s current research mainly focuses on multi-scale structures design for tissue-like materials.
+Yixi is currently an engineer in Sinopec.